SwatchPie/script-hero-for-illustrator/README.md

 - [library/tests](./library/tests/README.md) are the corresponding tests for each utility module.
 - [library/helpers](./library/helpers/README.md) are stand-alone scripts not meant to be used in workflows or by other scripts.
 - [library/actions](./library/actions/README.md) are Illustrator Action files used when something can't be scripted directly.
 - [library/external](./library/external/README.md) holds 3rd party JavaScript libraries.
-There are none currently implemented in this project.

 ## Scripts